Open-Source-Community/taskinator/README.md

 - Each member will run a script to:
   - Create a private repository.
   - Clone the repo locally
-  - Add "osc" as a contributor.
+  - Add OSC as a contributor.
 - **Note**: Create google form to collect GitHub usernames/repo links
   - Current ideas to write this in the sheet automatically would expose the Google Sheet API secret.